kata-123/gilded-rose/README.md

 ### The system
 - For each day, this program runs to calculate the quality of each item
-- Different items has different rules
+- Different items have different rules

 ### Current specification
 - All items have a SellIn value which denotes the number of days we have to sell the item